Meet Professor Matthew Watt

 I joined the School of Biomedical Sciences in 2018.
-Now, I head the Department and lead a research team that seeks to identify how defects of lipid metabolism and inter-tissue communication cause obesity-related disorders, such as type 2 diabetes and non-alcoholic fatty liver disease.
+Now, I head the Department and lead a research team (Watt laboratory: Metabolism and Diabetes) that seeks to identify how defects of lipid metabolism and inter-tissue communication cause obesity-related disorders, such as type 2 diabetes and non-alcoholic fatty liver disease.
 We use this information to uncover novel targets that can be transitioned to clinical therapeutics.
 I draw my inspiration from a few places: seeing the development of our early career researchers and successes of all our staff, seeing a well-conceived plan through to completion and making new discoveries.

 Why is the School – and the Biomedical Precinct – a great place to study and work?

 The breadth of resources and skills that spans from basic research to clinical practice is world class.
 So many great minds and a genuine desire for collaboration.